 - ESPA Logo Blocks

 The larger EPSA logo block is designed to be used at the foot of the final page of documents, the bottom of the back cover of leaflets and booklets, or at the bottom of webpages.

 The ESPA logo block is available as an .eps file (print-ready version).
 If required for on-screen (e.g. for a website) they should be converted by the user to a more suitable file format, such as .gif or .png.

-Full-colour and black and white versions of the ESPA logo block are communication [at] espa [dot] ac [dot] uk (subject: ESPA%20logo%20request) (available) for use.
+Full-colour and black and white versions of the ESPA logo block are admin [at] espa [dot] ac [dot] uk (subject: ESPA%20logo%20request) (available) for use.

 The logo block acknowledges the support of DFID, NERC, and ESRC, and the programme's accreditation by LWEC.
 If the ESPA logo is used without the additional use of the ESPA logo block, then the following acknowledgement must also be included somewhere in the text:

 ‘The ESPA programme is funded by the Department for International Development (DFID), the Economic and Social Research Council (ESRC) and the Natural Environment Research Council (NERC), as part of the UK’s Living with Environmental Change (LWEC) programme.’

 Where to Use the ESPA Logo